 Research Project Workshop, University of Iceland, 13–14 May 2019

-A one-day workshop with presentations from the team members.
-Two invited experts, John Ragnar Myking Professor emeritus in medieval and early modern history, Western Norway University of Applied Sciences, and Cormac Ó Grada, professor emeritus, University College Dublin, gave valuable input to the workshop discussion.
+A one-day workshop with presentations from team members.
+Two invited experts, John Ragnar Myking Professor emeritus in medieval and early modern history, Western Norway University of Applied Sciences, and Cormac Ó Grada, professor emeritus, University College Dublin, gave presentations and valuable input to the workshop discussion.
 A seminar was held with John Ragnar Myking discussing the topic of Norwegian tenants in a Scandinavian and European perspective.
 Cormac Ó Grada gave a public lecture titled A disaster waiting to happen?
 Ireland’s Great Famine.

 Humanities Conference, University of Iceland, 9 March 2019